 Another trend is the use of concrete facades.
 Styles range from rough and industrial to smooth and elegant.
 Concrete buildings are versatile and popular, thanks to the durability and structural strength of the material.
 Other common options include fiberglass, steel and shipping containers, as well as more natural options like stone and brick.

 Nowadays, consumers are also creating a high demand for wellness amenities.
 One such amenity that affects the exterior of a building is a roof garden.
 For instance, terraces and open, green spaces are quite popular, especially in crowded cities where the views are primarily of concrete, steel and glass.
 As a result, including spaces like these in the building’s design has become a common theme in recent years — and is likely to continue on its upward trajectory.

 Clearly, building amenities are just as important as apartment amenities to consumers.
 As such, energy, heat and sound control are also important aspects of the building.
 All of these factors should be taken into consideration because a construction that is well-built will also be attractive.

 Meanwhile, consumers also seek well-lit homes.
 Specifically, high ceilings, large windows and an open layout are ideal and also reflect well on the outside of the building.
 Of course, different finishes can conceal (or embrace and highlight) these features.

 Other in-demand amenities include wellness facilities for physical exercise, like smart gyms or swimming pools.
+Common areas such as lobbies, laundry rooms, vertical wall mount mailbox spaces should be well lit and secure.
 Spaces set aside for mindful mental recuperation are also on trend, such as green space and open meditation centers.
 These can be easily incorporated into a design that embraces natural shapes and materials.